-Although the concept of sustainable development was first clearly expressed in the report Our Common Future, published three decades ago, the Millennium Development Goals (MDGs) paid little attention to sustainability.
+Although the concept of sustainable development was first clearly expressed in the report Our Common Future, published three decades ago, (with earlier precedents) the Millennium Development Goals (MDGs) paid little attention to sustainability.
 Of the ten MDGs, the seventh, which relates to environmental protection, was a spectacular failure.
 Hastily conceived, and almost overlooked by Mark Malloch Brown, then administrator of the United Nation Development Programme, this Goal sought to “ensure environmental sustainability.”
 One of its targets was to “integrate principles of sustainable development into country policies and programmes” and “reverse the loss of environmental resources.”
 While its other targets (improve water access and the lives of slum dwellers) are more on track, the failure of the main theme is extremely serious, threatening not only to worsen the lives of future slum dwellers, but to destroy civilization within a century.

 In a welcome re-awakening of high level concerns that development must be sustainable, the Sustainable Development Goals (SDGs) took effect in 2015.
 Claimed by its supporters to herald a new phase of international development, the 17 SDGs exhort all countries, rich and poor, to work towards genuinely sustainable, inclusive development.
 Critics contend, however, that the SDGs demonstrate profound cognitive dissonance, and provide a façade behind which global injustice will continue, and where “eco-social” determinants of universal human wellbeing will deteriorate.

 The SDGs, in fact, are riddled with cognitive dissonance.
 Their reliance on conventionally defined economic "growth" is a fatal flaw.
 They remind me of the false promises that globalisation would bring health and prosperity for all.
-For example, SDG 8 endorse rapid economic growth, including at least 7% per annum in the least developed countries.
+For example, SDG 8 endorses rapid economic growth, including at least 7% per annum in the least developed countries.
 But economic growth is not, as far as I can tell, defined to include externalities, negative and positive.
 Can this be achieved without undermining the natural environment, and thus undermining human development?

 The Sustainable Development Goals (SDGs) to me are a fantasy, conjoured by elites living safe within the global fortress, in order to reassure themselves of their own morality and compassion, and to reassure the poor that all will be well.
 (Not that the poor are likely to have ever heard of the SDGs).